gscontras/probLang/chapters/08-lexical-uncertainty_hidden_revised.md

 ## Lexical Uncertainty

 One solution to this problem is to allow for reasoning about the speaker's lexical meaning of term answers "Anne" and "Bob".
 Here, we assume that the speaker could have a lexical meaning of "Anne" as "only Anne", for example.
-Another way of thinking about this is that the speaker might use term answers "Anne" and "Bob" with an exhaustive meaning *in situ*.
 To implement this idea, we add lexica, a lexicon priori and an updated semantic meaning function:

 ~~~~
 ///fold: